johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 reboot
 ```

-The result should be a working gyro, including disabling the keyboard and even auto-rotating the screen!
+The result should be a working gyro / accelerometer, including disabling the keyboard and auto-rotating the screen!

 To confirm you've loaded the new file, you can check `sudo dmesg | grep ish`, for eg: